Suspense and Surprise in European Football: General Set-up

 \section{General Set-up}

 The procedures for determining suspense and surprise values in both simulated and real matches build on the conceptual framework proposed by \citet{Ely2015}.
-Suspense is induced by the variance in beliefs about the next period, whereas surprise results from the change in belief between the previous and current periods.
-In the context of football, these beliefs pertain to the final outcome of the match, i.e., the winner.
-Following the approach outlined by \citet{Buraimo2020}, we implement an in-play model to estimate outcome probabilities, namely the probability of a home win, a draw, or an away win, calculated on a minute-by-minute basis for each match.
+In this framework, suspense is induced by the variance in beliefs about the next period, whereas surprise arises from the change in beliefs between the previous and current periods.
+In the context of football, these beliefs pertain to the final outcome of a match and can be approximated with objective winning probabilities.